nepbish07al/cros-bisu/README.md

 Copy both of the menu entry which will be inside ******

-Editing thr grub bootloader to add ChromeOS as a option, type the following commands respectively
+**Editing the grub bootloader to add ChromeOS as a option**

+type the following commands respectively

 >sudo cp /etc/grub.d/40_custom /etc/grub.d/99_brunch